matthewber/docs/versioned_docs/version-V1/faq/rentals.md

 <details><summary>What happens after I reach the in-game earnings cap on my rental?</summary><br/>

 You can still play, however you won’t earn NFTL until a new rental period is activated.
-For intance, if you hit the in-game earnings cap on your initial weekly rental, the cap will be reset once your week-long rental expires and your DEGEN moves to a daily rental.
+For instance, if you hit the in-game earnings cap on your initial weekly rental, the cap will be reset once your week-long rental expires and your DEGEN moves to a daily rental.

 Hit your cap and can't wait to earn more NFTL?
 You can initiate a rental on another DEGEN at any time!
 Players are not limited to any number of active rentals.
 Test gameplay with another tribe to discover your favorite.